FluentData/training-r-intro-pkg/README.md

 The bottom right panel can be used to find and open files, view plots, load packages, and look at help pages.
 The top right panel gives you information about what variables you're working with during your R session.

+## View Content on Github

+You can view the first lesson here: [Introduction to R](./docs/1-Introduction-to-R/readme.md).
+Each lesson is contained in a separate folder and includes a README file with detailed instructions and code examples.

 ## Contributing

 We welcome contributions to improve the lessons or add new content relevant to air quality data science.
 If you have suggestions or corrections, please feel free to open an issue or a pull request.